towersvault/shinpokered/README.md

   - Uses its L-block appearance remade as a proper image and has its own defined base stats data
   - If defeated, it will set a non-key item in the sixth bag slot to a quantity of 99
   - Win or lose, you must do the "Old Man" process again to reactivate the encounter
+  - For an even harder battle, try using the eastern shore of the seafoam islands
 - New Game Plus has been added (still experimental)
   - Activated under these conditions:
     - Must have an existing non-corrupt game save on-file